MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/scale-out-installation.md

 ![shows a screen for installing the web components database.](media/install-web-database.png "Database")

-If the user installing the [!INCLUDE[prodshort](../includes/prodshort.md)] web components has sufficient privileges, you can use Windows Trusted Authentication.
+If the user installing the Dynamics GP web components has sufficient privileges, you can use Windows Trusted Authentication.
 Otherwise, you should use SQL Authentication and supply a SQL Login ID and Password for a SQL user account with sufficient privileges.

 Click **Next** to continue.